jonnyderme/Computer-Graphics/README.md

 ---
-# 🎥 Assignment 3: Viewing
+# 🎥 Assignment 3: Viewing - Lighting and Texture Mapping in 3D
 ## 📝 Assignment Overview

 This repository contains the implementation for the third assignment of the Computer Graphics course at AUTH.
 The goal of this task is to extend the rendering pipeline with **illumination modeling**, **shading**, and a complete virtual camera setup.
 We implement both **Gouraud** and **Phong** shading to simulate realistic lighting effects on 3D surfaces.